shaliulab/idtrackerai/README.md

 #### Miniconda package manager

-The installation process requires [miniconda](https://conda.io/miniconda.html) to to be installed in your computer.
+The installation process requires [miniconda](https://conda.io/miniconda.html) to be installed in your computer.
 Skip the next paragraphs if Miniconda2 or Miniconda3 are installed already installed.

 To check whether miniconda is installed in your computer type